 The lieutenant boldly and arrogantly claimed that he had seen sufficient “evidence of impairment” from Client’s driving actions (which he did not observe at all), speech patterns and admission to drinking alcohol earlier that evening, that if this “impairment” was not from alcohol then it had to be coming from drugs.
 Pure guesswork, and speculation, just because this young man did not do well on roadside “sobriety tests.”

-This pure guesswork was resoundingly refuted, due to the second Cobb County officer, after being “briefed” by the lieutenant, offered Client two more chances to blow into a preliminary breathalyzer machine at the roadside, both of which were declined by Client.
+This pure guesswork was resoundingly refuted, due to the second Cobb County officer, after being “briefed” by the lieutenant, offering Client two more chances to blow into a preliminary breathalyzer machine at the roadside, both of which were declined by Client.

-Then, after the DUI arrest, and when cuffs were on Client’s wrists, the same arresting officer, while being watched by the lieutenant from 4 feet away, read the Georgia implied consent card to Client and requested an Intoxilyzer 9000 BREATH test, despite three refusals to submit to a breath alcohol test.
+Then, after the DUI arrest, and when cuffs were on Client’s wrists, the same arresting officer while being watched by the lieutenant from 4 feet away, read the Georgia implied consent card to Client and requested an Intoxilyzer 9000 BREATH test, despite three refusals to submit to a breath alcohol test.

 The lieutenant at no point in time corrected the arresting officer to say, “No, we need a BLOOD test,” which meant that the lieutenant had just contradicted himself.
-If he THOUGHT drugs might have REALLY been the impairing substance, then (since no Alco-sensor results were collected or known) that requesting a blood alcohol content analysis was the ONLY WAY TO CHECK for a quantification of the drug levels in the Client’s body.
+If he THOUGHT drugs might have REALLY been the impairing substance, then (since no Alco-sensor results were collected or known) requesting a blood alcohol content analysis was the ONLY WAY TO CHECK for quantification of the drug levels in the Client’s body.
 The Intoxilyzer device – and all “breathalyzer” devices used across America — ONLY check for ethanol, the scientific term for “drinking alcohol.”

-This senior police officer claimed that as he was approaching the two left turn lanes off Paces ferry to Cumberland Parkway, he glanced in his rear view mirror and saw that Client had gotten over in the “suicide lane” BEFORE the dotted white lines allowed movement into the left turn lanes, meaning that Client crossed the solid yellow line and was coming up so fast that an accident almost occurred, since the lieutenant claimed that he intended to move to the far left turn lane, of the two left turning lanes available.
+This senior police officer claimed that as he was approaching the two left turn lanes off Paces ferry to Cumberland Parkway, he glanced in his rearview mirror and saw that Client had gotten over in the “suicide lane” BEFORE the dotted white lines allowed movement into the left turn lanes, meaning that Client crossed the solid yellow line and was coming up so fast that an accident almost occurred since the lieutenant claimed that he intended to move to the far left turn lane, of the two left turning lanes available.
 Nothing on the DVD supported these claims.

-The lieutenant again exaggerated or lied when he claimed that Client nearly struck his patrol car, and that he had to hit his brakes and adjust his patrol car’s path as he planned to move into the far, left lane of the two turning lanes.
-The lieutenant’s arrest video refuted this, and at the motions hearing, DUI Attorney Head had his Client testify that this never happened, and that the lieutenant was already stopped at the light as Client rolled up to the other left turning lane.
+The lieutenant again exaggerated or lied when he claimed that Client nearly struck his patrol car and that he had to hit his brakes and adjust his patrol car’s path as he planned to move into the far, left lane of the two turning lanes.
+The lieutenant’s arrest video refuted this, and at the motions hearing, DUI Attorney Head had his Client testify that this never happened and that the lieutenant was already stopped at the light as the Client rolled up to the other left turning lane.

-At trial, Mr. Head did not put up Client, because — with a JURY — this often distracts the jury from focusing on the fact that the STATE has 100% of the burden of proof in a criminal case.
-Any experienced drunk driving lawyer knows this general rule, and almost invariably has his or her Client remain silent if and when a video and audio recording was made at the scene of the pullover and arrest, as existed here.
+At trial, Mr. Head did not put up a Client, because — with a JURY — this often distracts the jury from focusing on the fact that the STATE has 100% of the burden of proof in a criminal case.
+Any experienced drunk driving lawyer knows this general rule and almost invariably has his or her Client remain silent if and when a video and audio recording was made at the scene of the pullover and arrest, as existed here.

 The arresting officer’s report was a regurgitation of the lieutenant’s claims.
-Slurred speech, poor coordination, inability to recite a partial alphabet, etc. However, NEITHER officer, after watching the video TWICE with the jury, could point to a single word or phrase where Client slurred.
+Slurred speech, poor coordination, inability to recite a partial alphabet, etc. However, NEITHER officer, after watching the video TWICE with the jury, could point to a single word or phrase where the Client slurred.

-Plus, the arresting officer had his microphone attached to his belt, and the sound – and his speech pattern — was rushed, mumbled and even ran words together.
-During the arresting officer’s reading of implied consent, his voice and speech was definitely not clear, and he conceded this on my cross-examination.
+Plus, the arresting officer had his microphone attached to his belt, and the sound – and his speech pattern — was rushed, mumbled, and even ran words together.
+During the arresting officer’s reading of implied consent, his voice and speech were definitely not clear, and he conceded this on my cross-examination.
 The corded microphone could be lifted up (and the arresting officer DID lift it up, to mumble into the microphone during the field sobriety tests in a whispered voice) showing that the audio could have been clearer.